 I. Purpose and Statement of Policy

-The College is committed to fostering a climate free from sexual and gender-based discrimination, harassment and violence, dating violence, domestic violence, and stalking through clear and effective policies, a coordinated education and prevention program, and prompt and equitable procedures for resolution of reports of conduct prohibited under this policy.
+The College is committed to fostering a climate free from discrimination and harassment, through clear and effective policies, a coordinated education and prevention program, and prompt and equitable procedures for resolution of reports of conduct prohibited under this policy.
 The College encourages all members of its community to participate in the process of creating a safe, welcoming and respectful environment on campus.

 The College is committed to taking all appropriate steps to eliminate prohibited conduct, prevent its recurrence and address its effects.
 Individuals found responsible under this policy may face disciplinary sanctions up to and including dismissal from the College and/or termination of employment.